-The CCF trained more than 100 graduate students and nearly 350 undergraduate students in 2016
+The CCF trained nearly 100 graduate students and 450 undergraduate students in 2017

 Working closely with the Department of Psychology, the Center for Children and Families offers opportunities to students to gain hands-on experience and participate in ongoing research.